worldmusic/worldmusic.github.io/chapters/nielsen-vallejo-2022/index.md

 geoTags:
  - Global
 ---
-**Nationalism:** *The concept that people, lands, and cultures are divided into nations that provide a central component of its citizen's identities.*
+**Nationalism:** *The concept that people, lands, and cultures are divided into nations that provide a central component of citizens’ identities.*

 Modern nationalism developed in Western Europe in the revolutionary atmosphere of the late eighteenth century.
 During this time, the